joshmarinacci/filament-gui/README.md

-# Notebook Lang
+# A Humanist Language

-Notebook Lang (final name TBD) is a humanist programming language for doing exploratory programming and visualizations.
+HL (final name TBD) is a humanist programming language for doing exploratory programming and visualizations.
 It is reactive and organized around transforming and plotting of data.
 It is a humanist language, as its primary concern is providing a good experience for the human doing the programming.
 It does not focus on